The-Marcy-Lab-School/5-0-1-classes/README.md

-## Class Constructor and `new`
+### Class Constructor and `new`

 Many languages implement classes in some manner.
-In JavaScript it starts with this:
+In JavaScript it starts with the `class` keyword and then an uppercase name, like this:

 ```js
 class User {